pculture/miro-user-manual/en/searching.rst

 =============================

-Once you've done a video website search, you can save that search as a feed.
+Once you've done a video website search, you can save that search as a podcast.

-To do so, click on the **Save as a Feed** button.
+To do so, click on the **Save as a Podcast** button.

-The feed will now appear in your sidebar and will update along with all your other feeds.
+The podcast will now appear in your sidebar and will update along with all your other podcasts.

 .. index:: searching: finding items